Undoubtedly, the personal training business has become a focal point of the fitness world over the past few decades.

 Personal trainers are at the forefront of new fitness knowledge

 It’s your job as a personal trainer to be at the forefront of the fitness world.
-And that means keeping up with all the new trends, fitness ideas and even equipment.
+And that means keeping up with all the new trends, fitness ideas, and even equipment.

-As the expert, you can certainly expect clients to come to you to ask advance on new fitness ideas they have heard of and might want to try, for example, high intensity interval training.
+As the expert, you can certainly expect clients to come to you to ask for an advance on new fitness ideas they have heard of and might want to try, for example, high intensity interval training.

 Clients see you at the forefront of fitness knowledge, someone who knows what’s going on and who will give them the best advice on fitness and new workout ideas.

-That’s a fairly awesome responsibility to have, don’t you think.
+That’s a fairly awesome responsibility to have.

 I am sure you will agree that being a personal trainer is one of the most exciting careers in the world of fitness.
-No two days are the same, that’s for sure and the pride you feel in seeing someone reach their fitness goal never diminishes no matter how many times you guide people towards their best life.
+No two days are the same, that’s for sure, and the pride you feel in seeing someone reach their fitness goal never diminishes no matter how many times you guide people towards their best life.

-If you want to ask any questions about this blog post, or PT Pioneer in general, please don’t hesitate to leave me a comment below and I will get back to you as soon as I can.
+If you want to ask any questions about this blog post or PT Pioneer in general, please don’t hesitate to leave me a comment below, and I will get back to you as soon as I can.